Benefits · CPD Alignment · Learning Outcomes

 Conduct Independent COS™ Audits

-Full Practitioner graduates can conduct an independent COS™ three-pillar audit of any infrastructure project — producing a structured assessment report with C%, O%, and S% scores, evidence mapping, and remediation guidance.
+COS™ Full Practitioner certificate holders can conduct an independent COS™ three-pillar audit of any infrastructure project — producing a structured assessment report with C%, O%, and S% scores, evidence mapping, and remediation guidance.

 Measured by: Module 5 integrated project assessment